CE-Programming/toolchain/docs/index.rst

 The CE C Toolchain allows you to create incredible programs using the standard C language.
-Additionally, the CE C Libraries are used to aid in rapid development by implementing optimized routines for graphics, file I/O, fonts, and keypad input.
+Additionally, the CE C Libraries are used to aid in rapid development by implementing optimized routines for graphics, file I/O, fonts, keypad input, and more.

 The toolchain works natively across all major OSes, and has been developed by a few people who find the challenge entertaining.
 If you are interested in contributing your expertise,